What Is The Purpose Of Allusion

 • Add Depth and Complexity: By referencing existing works or ideas, allusion layers meaning onto the current text.
 It invites the reader to consider the original context of the reference and how it relates to the present situation.

 • Create Shared Understanding: Allusion establishes a connection between the author and the audience by assuming a shared knowledge base.
-This shared understanding can foster a sense of intimacy and trust.
+This shared understanding can support a sense of intimacy and trust.

 • Evoke Emotions and Associations: References to powerful historical events, tragic figures, or beloved stories can instantly evoke specific emotions and associations in the reader's mind.